pomerium/pomerium/docs/configuration/readme.md

 When enabled, this option will pass the host header from the incoming request to the proxied host, instead of the destination hostname.

 See [ProxyPreserveHost](http://httpd.apache.org/docs/2.0/mod/mod_proxy.html#proxypreservehost).

+## Authorize Service

+### Signing Key

+- Environmental Variable: `SIGNING_KEY`
+- Config File Key: `signing_key`
+- Type: [base64 encoded] `string`
+- Optional

+Signing key is the base64 encoded key used to sign outbound requests.
+For more information see the [signed headers](./signed-headers.md) docs.

+If no certificate is specified, one will be generated for you and the base64'd public key will be added to the logs.

 [base64 encoded]: https://en.wikipedia.org/wiki/Base64
 [environmental variables]: https://en.wikipedia.org/wiki/Environment_variable